 1. What do you want to achieve?

-Understanding your objectives is key to finding the right investment property and the best investment home loan.
+Understanding your objectives is key to finding the right investment property and the best home loan.
 The actual property itself is never the end goal when it comes to investment – it’s the financial element that you’re really concerned about.

 First and foremost, decide what your end goal is and then create a plan to get there within a realistic time frame.
 Remember to review this plan regularly as your situation and the property market changes.